MicrosoftDocs/memdocs/memdocs/autopilot/tutorial/includes/register-autopilot-device.md

 6. In the **Windows Autopilot devices** screen, select **Import**.

-7. In the **Add Windows Autopilot devices** pane, under **Specify the path to the list you want to import.**, select the blue select a file folder.
+7. In the **Add Windows Autopilot devices** pane, under **Specify the path to the list you want to import.**, select the blue file folder.

 8. Browse to the CSV file obtained using one of the above methods to obtain the hardware hash of a device.